-Our lecturers are experts in a remarkable range of subjects, from genetics, physiology and antimicrobial resistance, to neuroscience, conservation, and sustainable agriculture.
+Our lecturers are experts in a remarkable range of subjects, from genetics, physiology and antimicrobial resistance, to neuroscience, biodiversity, and sustainable agriculture.
 Throughout your degree, they’ll introduce you to key concepts and the latest research findings - but you won’t just learn through lectures.
 In small group tutorials, you’ll work through scientific problems and increase your analytical abilities with supportive academic staff.

 You’ll also learn by doing.
 We put a big emphasis on developing your practical skills in our state-of-the-art labs and in the field.
 A big chunk of your week is devoted to practical sessions and research projects, designed to challenge you once you’ve mastered the essentials.

 How we teach

 Lectures, tutorials and workshops